I Am Your Father – Part 1: The Secret

 Interesting times!
 I’m still not sure it feels real yet…

-Anyway, there’s quite a lot of information and advice out there, most of which is – quite rightly – aimed at expectant mothers.
-However, there doesn’t seem to be as much stuff intended for fathers-to-be, so I thought I’d throw my digital ink into the mix.
-I’m going to be chronicling this adventure and trying to talk about what it is like to be a nerdy millennial on the road to fatherhood.
+Anyway, there’s quite a lot of information and advice out there, most of which is – quite rightly – intended for expectant mothers.
+However, there doesn’t seem to be as much stuff aimed at fathers-to-be, so I thought I’d throw my digital ink into the mix.
+My plan is to chronicle what it is like to be a nerdy millennial on the road to fatherhood.

-The plan with this blog series is to talk about our experience and to share any useful bits of information that I pick up along the way.
-This will be aimed mainly at new fathers but will include stuff we both learned that we didn’t know before and which might be useful if you are thinking about having a child of your own.
+The plan with this blog is to talk about our experience and to share any useful bits of information that I pick up along the way.
+This will be aimed mainly at new fathers, but will include stuff we both learned along the way, which might be useful if you are thinking about having a child of your own.

 The Story So Far

-M’wife and I work opposite shifts, so, one day in August, I was awoken at some ungodly hour of the morning to discover that she had managed to successfully pee on a stick.
-It probably wasn’t the reaction she was expecting, being that I wasn’t fully conscious, but, when it finally sank in, that was when the nerves and excitement started!
+M’wife and I work opposite shifts.
+So, one day in August, I was awoken at some ungodly hour of the morning to discover that she had managed to successfully pee on a stick.
+It didn’t feel real at first, and it probably wasn’t the reaction she was expecting.
+But in my defence, I wasn’t fully conscious!
+When the reality finally sank in, that was when the nerves and excitement started!

 Keeping Secrets

-The main thing so far has been The Secret.
-Keeping the secret has been fairly difficult.
-You’d be surprised how many conversations about children, as well as general discussions about family and the future, have taken place around me over the last couple of months!
-The difficulty is trying to take part in these conversations without letting anything slip, while also not being too quiet or trying too hard to change the subject in case you give anything away!
+The main feature of the pregnancy so far has been the difficult task of keeping The Secret.
+You’d be surprised how many conversations about children, as well as general discussions about family and the future, have taken place around us over the last few months!
+The challenge is trying to take part in these conversations without letting anything slip, while also not being too quiet or trying too hard to change the subject in case you give anything away!

-I felt a small surge of emotion and nerves when I spoke to my boss, to explain why I might be missing a couple of meetings to attend various appointments.
-I probably needn’t have bothered as it turned out that there was only the initial midwife appointment and the infamous ‘Scan’ before we made the information public, but I thought it only fair that my boss knew the truth about what was going on.
-At time of writing, he is the only person besides ourselves (and a handful of medical professionals) who knows the truth.
+I felt a small surge of emotion and nerves when I spoke to my boss, to explain that I might miss a couple of meetings to attend various appointments.
+I probably needn’t have bothered telling him, as it turned out that there was only the initial midwife appointment and The Scan before we made the information public.
+But I thought it was only fair that my boss knew what was going on.
+At time of writing, he is the only person who knows, besides ourselves and a handful of medical professionals.

 Meeting the Midwife

-It was over a month from when M’wife gave me the news to our first appointment with the midwife (at around eight weeks in).
-It wasn’t really necessary for me to attend, but I wanted to be there.
-It was mainly a big medical questionnaire accompanied by some blood samples.
-Annoyingly, they ask you lots of questions about your family’s medical history that you probably can’t answer until you’ve told your family but never mind.
-Presumably, we can go back and fill in any blanks after the news breaks.
+It was over a month from when m’wife bfroke the news that we had our first appointment with the midwife (around eight weeks in).
+It wasn’t really necessary for me to be there, but I wanted to be.
+It mainly features a big medical questionnaire and some blood samples.
+Annoyingly, they ask you lots of questions about your family’s medical history that you can’t answer until you’ve told your family, but never mind.
+Presumably, we can go back and fill in any blanks later on, if we need to.

 We were also told that our due date was two weeks ahead of the date that my wife had estimated.
-Currently, it remains to be seen whether motherly intuition or the opinion of a trained medical professional has turned out to be correct!
+It’ll be interesting to see whether motherly intuition or the opinion of trained medical professionals turns out to be correct!

 Useful/Funny Advice